-Enterprise Internet Servers they were geared towards deployment in rack-space in datacenters and thus do not have video output, only serial console and a web console.
+Enterprise Internet Servers they were geared towards deployment in rack-space in datacenters, and thus have no video output, only serial console and a web console.

-System design was pretty pared down and streamlined, with a simplified 32-bit PA-RISC design not dissimilar to the HP Visualize B180L workstation, minus the graphics and a few of the I/O devices.
+A-Class PA-RISC system design was pretty pared down and streamlined with a simple 32-bit PA-RISC design similar to the HP Visualize B180L workstations minus graphics and some I/O devices.

 - NCR 53C710 8-bit single-ended SCSI-2